 Objects can be created by calls of the form new("transformList",...), by calling the transform method with key-value pair arguments of the form key equals character and value equals function, or by using the constructor transformList.
-See below for details c signature(x = "transformList"): Concatenate transformLists or regular lists and transformLists. % on % signature(e1 = "transformList", e2 = "flowFrame"): Perform a transformation using the transformList on a flowFrame or flowSet. '''
+See below for details

+''' colnames signature(x = "transformList"): This returns the names of the parameters that are to be transformed. c signature(x = "transformList"): Concatenate transformLists or regular lists and transformLists. %on% signature(e1 = "transformList", e2 = "flowFrame"): Perform a transformation us- ing the transformList on a flowFrame or flowSet. '''